twbs/bootstrap/README.md

 Read the [Getting Started page](http://getbootstrap.com/getting-started/) for information on the framework contents, basic template guidelines, and more.

+## Using Bootstrap elsewhere

+Beyond getting started with the Bootstrap core, there are plenty of ways to use Bootstrap in other tools and services:

+* [Roots WordPress theme](https://github.com/retlehs/roots) - A WordPress starter theme based on HTML5 Boilerplate & Bootstrap from Twitter.

+Have suggestions?
+Let us know with a [new issue](https://github.com/twitter/bootstrap/issues).

 ## Bugs and feature requests